jbarth04/GrowYourFlower/README.md

     Front-end framework (Bootstrap) to make the interface user friendly and look nice

-    Send emails, SMSes or push notifications as a daily reminder to “water your flower” if user is inactive for more than a day
+    Send emails, SMSes or push notifications as a daily reminder to “water your flower” if user is inactive for more than a day and a notification if you receive a message from another user

 What data will your prototype be using and collecting